buildbot/buildbot/master/docs/manual/cfg-changesources.rst

 ``fetch_refspec``
     One or more refspecs to use when fetching updates for the repository.
-By default, the :class:`GitPoller` will simply fetch all refs.
+By default, the :bb:chsrc:`GitPoller` will simply fetch all refs.
 If your repository is large enough that this would be unwise (or active enough on irrelevant branches that it'd be a waste of time to fetch them all), you may wish to specify only a